zoetyu/workshop-ws-05-02-alt-frontend/README.md

 <p class="ToDoItem-Text" v-html="todo.text"></p>
 ```

 Now your notes can be edited in the editor AND look electric when added.
 That’s it!
 How simple!
-Thanks Vue!
+Thanks, Vue!

 ## Summary / What you Learned